UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module3/module3_21.md

 Notes:

+`.merge()` needs arguments that identify a common **key** column.
+This is a column present in both dataframes which contain common values.

 Key columns do not need to be named identically.

+To choose our key columns in each dataframe, we use the following
+arguments:

+  - `left_on` - The left dataframe identifying key column label.
+  - `right_on` - The right dataframe identifying key column label.

 For example:
 Dataframe A can have a column labelled `cereal` and Dataframe B could